Koga

 }

-The system parser builds a SystemCompilable.
-It's methods also have statements, but these statements are different.
-Each statement type uses the usables in different ways.
-Our first three statements are constructor statements, these call a constructor on the defined Usable and save a new variable with the names e.g. x, y, z.
-The last three statements are invoke statements, these lookup a variable with the given name and then invoke the "invoke" method on the usable.
-Note that you mutate the variable, you don't make a new one, so x + 5 is equivalent to x += 5 in most languages.
+Now lets look at ByteAndIntTest.
+This uses the host parser, and you can see it declares the imported usables Int and Byte.
+The general structure and method statements should look familiar.
+Each statement type uses the usables interface in different ways.
+Our first three statements are constructor statements, these call a constructor on the specified Usable and save a new variable with the specified name to its context e.g. x, y, z.
+The last four statements are invoke statements, these lookup a variable with the given name and then invoke the "plus" method on the usable (note that "+" is an alias for "plus").
+Note also that you mutate the variable, you don't make a new one, so x + 5 is equivalent to x += 5 in other languages.

 If